 Although recent studies have found that CBD can increase comfort among dogs with osteoarthritis and reduce the frequency of seizures experienced by epileptic dogs, much more research needs to be completed.
 As of now, most of what we know about CBD’s positive effects is anecdotal.
 And while many vets are optimistic about the possibilities, others worry about the dosage and the product manufacturing process; because CBD isn’t regulated for humans or for animals, the onus is on the consumer to do their homework and ensure the ingredients are safe and that the products have been tested.
 It’s also a good idea for pet owners to talk to their vets prior to giving their animals any kind of CBD products to ensure it won’t interact poorly with medications.

+Forbes Magazine reported that 92% of pet owners spent the same or more on their pets during the most recent recession period.
 But even knowing the risks, some animal owners will continue to give CBD oils and treats to their pets due to the improvements they’ve observed or the negative experiences they’ve had with traditional medications.
 And since even the American Kennel Club admits that the possible side effects of CBD in animals are rather mild (e.g., dry mouth, drowsiness, and temporary lowered blood pressure), many owners feel it’s worth it to give their good boy or girl some much-deserved relief.